Laws concerning Banknote Reproduction

 Article 3.
 Circulation with Knowledge

-1. A person who uses any counterfeit or altered object mentioned in Article 1, Paragraph 1 or, for the purpose of circulation, transfers or receives such object, with knowledge that such object is counterfeit or altered shall be punished with light penal servitude or with heavy imprisonment of not less than six months and not more than five years.
+- A person who uses any counterfeit or altered object mentioned in Article 1, Paragraph 1 or, for the purpose of circulation, transfers or receives such object, with knowledge that such object is counterfeit or altered, shall be punished by imprisonment for not less than six months but not more than eight years.

-2. A person who, after obtaining any counterfeit or altered object mentioned in Article 1, Paragraph 1, uses or, for the purpose of circulation, transfers or receives such object, with knowledge that such object is counterfeit or altered, shall be punished with a fine of not more than three times the face value of such object.
-Provided, however, that such fine shall not be less than two yen.
+- A person who, after obtaining any counterfeit or altered object mentioned in Article 1, Paragraph 1, uses or, for the purpose of circulation, transfers or receives such object, with knowledge that such object is counterfeit or altered, shall be punished with a fine of not more than three times the face value thereof, provided, however, that the fine is not less than 10,000 yen.

 Article 4.
 Preparation

-A person who uses any implements or materials used for counterfeiting or altering as stipulated in Article 1, or who manufactures, transfers or receives, prepares, or imports into Japan or into another country such implements or materials for the purpose of using such implements or materials shall be punished with heavy imprisonment for not less than six months and not more than five years.
+A person who manufactures, transfers or receives, prepares, or imports into Japan or into another country any implements or materials for the purpose of using such implements or materials for counterfeiting or altering as stipulated in Article 1 shall be punished by imprisonment for not less than six months but not more than five years.

 Article 5.
 Import and Sale of Imitations

-1. A person who manufactures or imports into Japan or into another country an object that closely resembles in appearance an object mentioned in Article 1 for the purpose of selling such object shall be punished with heavy imprisonment of not more than two years or a fine of not more than two hundred yen.
+- A person who manufactures or imports into Japan or into another country an object that closely resembles in appearance an object mentioned in Article 1 for the purpose of selling such object shall be punished by imprisonment for not more than two years or a fine of not more than 20,000 yen.

 Article 6.
 Attempted Counterfeiting, Alteration or Imitation

-A person who attempts to commit any misdemeanor mentioned in Articles 1 through 5 shall be punished in accordance with the provisions concerning attempts to commit a crime.
+A person who attempts to commit any crime prescribed in Articles 1 to 5 shall be punished.